 Maintain a minimum height, and distance between windows on exterior walls in order to prevent the possibility of a fire spreading from one floor to another

 Cavity fire barriers shall be incorporated into the façade design on every floor, horizontally and vertically

 Protecting the building perimeter also requires the extension of the fire-rated floor to the exterior wall surface; apply fire/smoke stop systems where necessary to fill the gap between the façade and concrete slab edge

 Ensure regular inspection and maintenance of perimeter fire barriers and fire protection systems

 Increase fire safety awareness among the building occupants and enforce certain FM rules such as restricting cooking and BBQ activities in balconies etc.

 Significance Of Compartmentalization In Structure

 Fire-safe buildings are gaining more popularity and have changed the scenario of the building and real estate industry around the world.
-Several façade materials that ensures fire protection in buildings have become the most demanding materials of today’s time.
-The improved designing and installation methods have been introduced in order to ensure the firesafe buildings or to prevent the fire spread if the building catches fire.
+Several façade materials that ensure fire protection in buildings have become the most demanding materials of today’s time.
+Improved designing and installation methods have been introduced in order to ensure fire-safe buildings or to prevent the fire spread if the building catches fire.